UXO risk mitigation strategy for UK constructor

 • UXO assessment (X-ray) and disposal on site

-• Full clearance to a depth of 3 metres
+• Full clearance of the entire site from all explosive risks and other threats to a depth of 3 metres.

 A total of over 30,000 items of ordnance were recovered (of which over 8% were live) including eight items of chemical ordnance.